The Alliance Against Depression

 To learn more about the Alliance Against Depression, read our FAQs below.

-WAPHA is implementing The Alliance Against Depression (AAD) framework within two Commonwealth funded suicide prevention trial sites in WA: the Mid-West and Peel-Rockingham-Kwinana region.
-WAPHA will be adapting the framework in consultation and collaboration within these local communities.
+From July 2019, WAPHA will support communities to establish local Alliance Against Depression (AAD) using the EAAD framework.
 The EAAD framework indicates the need for a contextualised response which may look different dependent on the community and place.

 Depression is a high prevalence, at times severe and often life-threatening mental health disorder, affecting the lives of many Australians every day.
 It is often associated with deep suffering and can be an enormous burden to those affected.
 There are different types of depressive disorders with symptoms ranging from relatively minor (yet still disabling) through to severe.